cquintero97/BookStore/README.md

 # BookStore
-Ecommerce website for the sale of books and other products
+Ecommerce website (MERN Stack) for the sale of books and other products